JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to deal with trend growth and how to recover the non-stationary variables from the detrended model variables.

+## Basu_Bundick_2017.mod

+Replicates the Generalized Impulse Response Functions (GIRFs) at the stochastic steady/ergodic mean in the absence of shocks by Basu/Bundick (2017):
+"Uncertainty shocks in a model of effective demand", Econometrica, 85(3), pp. 937-958

 ## Born_Pfeifer_2014.mod

 Replicates Benjamin Born and Johannes Pfeifer (2014): "Risk Matters: A comment",